Skew-Fit: State-Covering Self-Supervised Reinforcement Learning: Acknowledgement

 We now evaluate \METHOD on a variety of image-based continuous control tasks, where the policy must control a robot arm using only image observations, there is no state-based or task-specific reward, and \METHOD must directly set image goals.
 We test our method on three different image-based simulated continuous control tasks released by the authors of RIG~\citep{nair2018rig}: \textit{Visual Door}, \textit{Visual Pusher}, and \textit{Visual Pickup}.
 These environments contain a robot that can open a door, push a puck, and lift up a ball to different configurations, respectively.
 To our knowledge, these are the only goal-conditioned, vision-based continuous control environments that are publicly available and experimentally evaluated in prior work, making them a good point of comparison.
 See \autoref{fig:env-pics} for visuals and \autoref{sec:implementation-details} for environment details.
 The policies are trained in a completely unsupervised manner, without access to any prior information about the image-space or any pre-defined goal-sampling distribution.
 To evaluate their performance, we sample goal images from a uniform distribution over valid states and report the agent's final distance to the corresponding simulator states (e.g., distance of the object to the target object location), but the agent never has access to this true uniform distribution nor the ground-truth state information during training.
 While this evaluation method is only practical in simulation, it provides us with a quantitative measure of a policy's ability to reach a broad coverage of goals in a vision-based setting.

 We compare \METHOD to a number of existing methods on this domain.
 First, we compare to the methods described in the previous experiment (HER, Rank-Based Priority, \#-Exploration, Autogoal GAN, and \mbox{DISCERN-g}).
 These methods that we compare to were developed in non-vision, state-based environments.
 To ensure a fair comparison across methods, we combine these prior methods with a policy trained using RIG.
+We additionally compare to \citet{hazan2019provably}, an exploration method that assigns bonus rewards based on the likelihood of a state (labeled \textbf{Hazan et al.}).
 Next, we compare to \textbf{RIG} without \METHOD.
 Lastly, we compare to \textbf{DISCERN}~\citep{wardefarley2018discern}, a vision-based method which uses a non-parametric clustering approach to sample goals and an image discriminator to compute rewards.

 We see in \Figref{fig:sim-results} that Skew-Fit significantly outperforms prior methods both in terms of task performance and sample complexity.
 The most common failure mode for prior methods is that the goal distributions collapse, resulting in the agent learning to reach only a fraction of the state space, as shown in \autoref{fig:offline-sk-real}.
 For comparison, additional samples of $\pg$ when trained with and without \METHOD are shown in \autoref{sec:vae-dump}.
 Those images show that without \METHOD, $\pg$ produces a small, non-diverse distribution for each environment: the object is in the same place for pickup, the puck is often in the starting position for pushing, and the door is always closed.
 In contrast, \METHOD proposes goals where the object is in the air and on the ground, where the puck positions are varied, and the door angle changes.